 Visit the Teece Museum

 Whether you are a student of Classics, have an interest in ancient cultures, or are just looking fun family-friendly activities in Christchurch, there is something here for everyone.
+Our usual open hours are Wednesdays to Sundays, 11am to 4pm.

 Where to find us

 The Teece Museum of Classical Antiquities is located on Level 1 of the UC Arts City Location (Old Chemistry) at 3 Hereford Street, in the historic Christchurch Arts Centre.
-Access to the Museum is via the door off the Arts Centre South Quadrangle.
+Access to the Museum is via the door in the Arts Centre South Quadrangle.

 The Teece is in the centre of the city’s cultural precinct, within walking distance of Rutherford’s Den, Canterbury Museum, the Christchurch Art Gallery and the Botanic Gardens.
 The Arts Centre also offers a range of eateries, cafes and bars, perfect for enjoying coffee after your visit to the Museum.

-- Entry to the Teece is free, donations are appreciated
+- Entry to the Teece is free, donations are appreciated (suggested donation of $5 per adult)

 - School and community group visits by appointment Mondays-Fridays